ErmaRobot/reminder/README.txt

 To add a command, one would only have to add a command to an existing .py file, or make a new file and import it in remCom.py.
 After that make an entry into command dictionary with the name of the new command paired with a regex for recognizing it.
-Then make an enry in the function dictionary with a call to the new function.
+Then make an entry in the function dictionary with a call to the new function.

 All commands are expected to take a string containing args or nothing at all.